MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/evt-net-request-default-method.md

 [!include[NetAdapterCx Beta Prerelease](../netcx-beta-prerelease.md)]

-Implemented by the client driver to handle method OIDs.
+Implemented by the client driver as the default handler for object identifier (OID) requests of type method.

 Syntax
 ------